vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD12_DEMO.md

 Before you begin this demo, you must complete the following steps:
  1. Go to **https://portal.azure.com**.
- 2. If a page appears, prompting you to provide your email address, enter your email address, and then click **Continue**.
-Wait for the **Sign In** page to appear, enter your password, and then click **Sign In**.
+ 2. If a page appears, prompting you to provide your email address, enter your email address, and then click **Next**. enter your password, and then click **Sign In**.

    >**Note:** During the sign-in process, if a page appears prompting you to choose from a list of previously used accounts, select the account that you previously used, and then continue to enter your credentials.